 The Radcliffe Medal is presented annually to an individual who has had a transformative impact on society.
-Ruth Bader Ginsburg, an associate justice of the Supreme Court of the United States, will receive this year’s award on May 29, 2015, at Radcliffe Day, an annual celebration of Radcliffe’s past, present, and future.
+Ruth Bader Ginsburg, an associate justice of the Supreme Court of the United States, will receive the award on May 29, 2015, at Radcliffe Day, an annual celebration of Radcliffe’s past, present, and future.

 The Radcliffe Day lunch in Radcliffe Yard will feature remarks from the retired associate justice David H. Souter '61, LLB '66, and Kathleen M. Sullivan JD ’81 will engage Ginsburg in an expansive conversation that will explore her work as an advocate and a jurist to advance equality and justice.
 Sullivan, a former professor of law at Harvard and Stanford and a former dean of Stanford Law School, is a partner in Quinn Emanuel Urquhart & Sullivan, LLP.